cloud-gov/cg-site/content/docs/apps/continuous-deployment.md

 You can configure your code repositories, [spaces]({{< relref "docs/getting-started/concepts.md#spaces" >}}), and CI/CD service together to enable automated or semi-automated deployments to your environments (such as development, staging, and production environments).
 For deployments in each environment, you can configure access control and testing requirements according to your project's needs.

-An overview of a common workflow for CI/CD with cloud.gov:
+To illustrate how a CI/CD workflow could be incorporated with cloud.gov:

 {{< diagrams id-prefix="Figure-1.-Continuous-deployment-workflow" >}}
 graph TD